kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 coredns-5644d7b6d9-kzpjj   1/1     Running   0          4h45m
 ```

 These coredns pods that are responsible for providing the DNS service to the cluster.
-So everytime we create a service object, a new dns entry get's added to these pod's dns database.
+So everytime we create a service object, a new dns record gets added to the dns database that resides inside these coredns pods.

-Also if coredns receives a nslookup request for a dns entry it has no knowledge of, such as doing an nslookup for codingbee.net, then coredns will forward that request on to one of the internet's public dns servers, and then feedback that response back to the pod.
+Also if coredns receives a nslookup request for a dns record that it has no knowledge of, such as doing an nslookup for codingbee.net, then coredns will forward that request on to one of the internet's public dns servers, and then feedback the results back to the requester.

 ```
 $ kubectl exec xxxxxx -- nslookup codingbee.net